giselleeliasi/Melody/README.md

 <img width="506" alt="Screenshot 2025-01-29 at 5 25 01 PM" src="https://github.com/user-attachments/assets/ec711ff0-3ed8-4bac-9625-8613e5c0d49d" />

 # Melody
-Melody is a lightweight and easy-to-learn programming language designed for simplicity.
-Its clean syntax keeps coding smooth and frustration-free.
+Melody is a programming language inspired by the flow and structure of music.
+Just like a good song, we believe coding should be simple, expressive, and easy to follow.
+Whether you're a seasoned developer or just starting out, Melody keeps things intuitive, making programming feel more like composing a tune than writing rigid lines of code.

 ## Examples:
 ### **Print**
 | Melody   | Python |